Rational lines on cubic hypersurfaces II: Introduction

-where the supremum is over all imaginary quadratic extensions $K \mid \Q$.
-Note that this is well-defined since $\gamma_K \le 16$ for any number field $K$ was confirmed by Pleasants \cite{P}.
-In this notation, our main result is as follows. \begin{theorem} Let $n \in \N$ and let $C \in \Q[X_1, \ldots, X_n]$ be a cubic form.
-If $n \ge 2\gamma+3$, then $C$ vanishes on a rational projective line. \end{theorem} Upon inserting the value $\gamma \le 16$, we obtain the following simpler conclusion. \begin{corollary} Let $C(X_1, \ldots, X_n) \in \Q[X_1, \ldots, X_n]$ be a cubic form with $n \ge 35$.
-Then $C$ vanishes on a rational projective line. \end{corollary} In addition, Bernert and Hochfilzer have indicated to us that they are able to show $\gamma \le 14$, see their preprint \cite{BH}.
-Combining their result with our Theorem~\ref{f18}, the number $35$ of the Corollary can be reduced to $31$, thus matching the state of the art in the non-singular case.
-Observe that necessarily $\gamma \ge 10$, so $n \ge 23$ is a hard limit of the method.
-We remark that it is quite unclear what the `true' bound should be, but it was shown in \cite[Theorem~1.4]{BD} that at the very least $12$ variables are needed in order to avoid potential $p$-adic obstructions.
+Observe that necessarily $\delta_K \ge 10$, so $n \ge 23$ is a hard limit of the method.
+We remark that it is quite unclear what the `true' bound should be, but it was shown in \cite[Theorem~1.4]{BD} that for $K=\Q$ at the very least $12$ variables are needed in order to avoid potential $p$-adic obstructions.

 In our proof we follow largely the same strategy as in \cite{W}.
-In other words, we begin by finding a point $\mathbf x \in \Q^n$ satisfying $C(\mathbf x)=0$, and then seek another point $\mathbf y$ having the property that the pair $(\mathbf x, \mathbf y)$ spans a projective line on the hypersurface $C=0$.
+In other words, we begin by finding a point $\mathbf x \in K^n$ satisfying $C(\mathbf x)=0$, and then seek another point $\mathbf y$ having the property that the pair $(\mathbf x, \mathbf y)$ spans a projective line on the hypersurface $C=0$.
 In order to find the point $\mathbf y$, we are led to find non-trivial solutions to a system of one linear, one quadratic and one cubic equation.
 The key to the strategy is to find a large linear space on which the quadratic equation vanishes, and then solve the cubic equation after restricting to this linear space.
-Since the quadratic equation may be definite, it has been customary to solve this problem over a suitable imaginary quadratic field extension $K \mid \Q$ to ensure solubility.
+Since the quadratic equation may be definite unless $K$ is totally imaginary, it has been customary to solve this problem over a suitable non-real quadratic field extension $L \mid K$ to ensure solubility.
 The novelty of our approach lies in how this choice is made.
-Unlike Wooley \cite{W}, who used $K=\Q(i)$, we optimise our choice of $K$, which enables us to find high-dimensional $K$-linear spaces on the quadratic form more efficiently.
-Our main result here is the following. \begin{theorem} Let $k,n \in \N$, and let $Q(X_1, \ldots, X_n) \in \Q[X_1, \ldots, X_n]$ be a quadratic form.
-If $n \ge 2k + 1$, then there exists an imaginary quadratic field extension $K$ of $\Q$ such that $Q$ vanishes on an affine $K$-linear space of dimension at least $k$. \end{theorem}
+Unlike Wooley \cite{W}, who used $L=K(i)$, we optimise our choice of $L$, which enables us to find high-dimensional $L$-linear spaces on the quadratic form more efficiently.
+Our main result here is the following.